 Advertisement

-While a low rating on the index doesn't directly equate to the risk of violence, "being ranked amongst the 10 least peaceful countries almost always means that a country is involved in an ongoing conflict, has high levels of violence or is highly militaristic," Thomas Morgan, IEP's associate director of research, says via email.
+While a low rating on the index doesn't directly equate to the risk of violence, "being ranked amongst the 10 least peaceful countries almost always means that a country is involved in an ongoing conflict, has high levels of violence or is highly militaristic," Thomas Morgan, IEP's associate director of research, said via email.

 So what are the 10 most dangerous countries in the world?
-Here they are ranked from least to most dangerous according to the IEP index.
+Here they are, ranked from least to most dangerous, according to the IEP index.

 Advertisement